pjc0247/firezuzu/readme.md

 ----
 `firebase functions` can be a good start to creating straightforward application/server. however, `firestore` doesn't.
 There're so many lack of features.
 You can easily find suffering people on stackoverflow if you decided to make something with firestore.<br>
-This repository is just for some people who want to make firebase application with less pain and solid structure.
+This repository is just made for some people who want to make firebase application with less pain and solid structure.

 Features
 ----